 Program Includes

-• Private tour of the property’s vineyard followed by a tasting of Brunello di Montalcino wine with Tuscan snacks.
+Wine Tour and Tasting at the Villa.
+Visit the property’s vineyard and cantina with English-speaking host-guide, followed by a tasting of Brunello di Montalcino wine with Tuscan food.

-• A copy of Lauren’s book, “It’s A Dream Place – Stories & Recipes of Food, Love and The Amalfi Coast.”
+A copy of Lauren’s book, “It’s A Dream Place – Stories & Recipes of Food, Love and The Amalfi Coast,” one for each couple and one for the single guest.

 Program Price